ChuckTheCoder/CodeTorch-Project-Archive-v2/README.md

 * **Download in Multiple Formats:** Cleanly export project files to your device as a raw `.json`, a native `.torch` file, or a Scratch-compatible `.sb3` file.

 ---

+## 📂 How projects are archived:
+When a creator builds and saves a project inside the **CodeTorch** environment, a secure snapshot of their project's blueprint code is captured.
+This raw project data is automatically mirrored and pushed as a `.json` backup file directly to our dedicated Hugging Face repository data storage (`SpeedyChuck/codetorch-archive`).